 I’ve got lots to share with you, as you can see from my blog posts, and I don’t hold back about the sensitive subjects.
 BUT, as you may have noticed, I have a small problem with language!
 When I’m passionate about something (and I’m a pretty passionate guy) occasionally the “F” bombs will fly.
 However, I have tried, and will continue to try, and keep ‘em clean!

 I wanted to share my experiences with you because I’ve been on the dark side.
 I’ve battled critical injuries, both seen and unseen.
 From wheelchair to walking, from depression to dancing on the high of a Paralympic medal win, I can speak firsthand to the courage, resiliency, determination and guts required to live my motto: “When you have every reason to give up, keep going.”

 That’s why I want to talk today about becoming the hero, the STAR of the show in your own life.

 According to the Merriam Webster dictionary a hero is defined as "a person who is admired for great or brave acts or fine qualities" and I like to think we all have those capabilities and qualities within us.
 Our commonality is that we are each capable of brave acts and in possession of “fine qualities” and our uniqueness lies in what those brave acts and fine qualities are.

 For someone battling a physical injury, your “brave act” might simply be waking up each morning, rising out of your bed ready to physically try and try and try again.
 My battle back from incomplete paralysis for example, started with moving just one toe.

 An individual battling depression might have the “fine quality” of determination – the willpower to continue going to work or school while battling this dark, often debilitating, deep inner force.
 I’ve been there too and just the determination to wake up and eat a healthy breakfast was the start of that particular journey to wellness.

-Be the HERO in the movie of your own life – filming starts today!
+Are you ready to be the HERO in the movie of your own life?
+Filming starts today...